maxpetul/C3X/README.txt

  - Ask/offer gold popup autofills best amount
  - Skip repeated popups asking to replace a tile improvement
  - Group units on right click menu
+  - ** Improved logic: now separates captured and native units, units carrying a princess, and more
  - Show coordinates and chopped status in tile info box
  - Show golden age turns remaining
  - No special king unit names in non-regicide games
- - ** Option to disable worker automation
+ - Option to disable worker automation
 AI enhancements:
  - Allow AI to use artillery in the field
-  - ** AI can bring artillery along for naval landings
  - Force AI to build more artillery and bombers
  - Replace leader unit AI to fix bugs and improve behavior
  - Fix bug preventing AI from filling its armies